Become an associate

 AQA and Oxford University Press have joined forces to deliver globally relevant qualifications that reflect the latest in the UK’s standard.
 This venture offers international GCSEs, AS and A-levels to meet the needs of British curriculum schools internationally.

-We are looking for a Lead Assessment Writer to create high quality assessment materials for the following papers for the OxfordAQA International AS/A-Level Geography (9635) specification (GG02 January series).
+We are looking for a Lead Assessment Writer to create high quality assessment materials for the following papers for the OxfordAQA International A-level Economics specification (specifically EC04 - January series).
+The setting fee for this role is £986.39 and the current task fee is £202.20; additional fees are paid for meetings.

 Lead Assessment Writers are responsible for creating question papers and mark schemes which reflect the requirements set out in the blueprint.